thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

 > The best way (to think carefully and productively) is to write for yourself and discuss with others.

 By Issac Newton:
 > If others would think as hard as I did, then they would get similar results.

+By anonymous:
+> If you use the same approach to a problem as others did, do not expect an outcome different from others'.
+If you want to get a different outcome to the same problem, try different approaches.

 # On being genuinely practical